e271828e/Flight.jl/docs/notes/design/framework_spec.md

   causal link.
 Your `y` is your own fresh decode, and your `x`/`m` reflect earlier events of your own component in declaration order.
 Coupling tighter than one round belongs inside one component.
+- **Stage totality** ([§12.3](#123-probing-and-input-synthesis); [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor), [§13.5](#135-termination-is-a-state-not-an-exception)).
+Stage code is total over
+  type-valid inputs: the probe evaluates every user function against values chosen for their types alone, and a value-level throw is a build failure there and a `StepError` at runtime.
+Physical plausibility is a published `Bool` and `stop_on`; self-consistency asserts belong in tests; parameter validation belongs at instance construction, not inside a stage.
 - **Stop-face sampling** ([§13.5](#135-termination-is-a-state-not-an-exception)).
 Stop faces are read in completed-boundary snapshots; declare a localized event if the stop needs localizing.